vfarcic/devops26/manuscript/02-intro.md

 Once the Deployment is rolled out, the autoscaler should be fully operational.

 You can see from the Cluster Autoscaler (CA) example how much `jx` helps.
+It took a single `jx` command to:

+* create a cluster
+* configure a cluster
+* install a bunch of tools into that cluster
+* and so on

-It took us a single `jx` command to create a cluster, to configure it, to install a bunch of tools, and so on.
-For the only thing that `jx` did not do, we had to execute five or six commands, not counting the effort I had to put to figure them out.
+For the only thing that `jx` did not do (creating the Cluster Autoscaler), we only had to execute five or six commands, not counting the effort I had to put to figure them out.
 Hopefully, EKS CA will be part of `jx` soon.

 We'll get back to the new cluster and the tools that were installed and configured in the [What Did We Get?](#intro-what-did-we-get) section.
 Feel free to jump there if you have no interest in other Cloud providers or how to install Jenkins X inside an existing cluster.

-AKS is coming next.
+Next up: AKS.

 ## Creating An Azure Kubernetes Service (AKS) Cluster With jx {#jx-create-cluster-aks}

 We'll create an AKS cluster with all the tools installed and configured.
 We'll name the cluster `jxrocks` (`-c`) and let it reside inside its own group `jxrocks-group` (`-n`).
 It'll run inside `eastus` location (`-l`) and on `Standard_B2s` (2 CPUs and 4 GB RAM) machines (`-s`).
 The number of nodes will be set to three (`--nodes`).

 We'll also set the default Jenkins X password to `admin` ( `--default-admin-password`).
-Otherwise, the process would create a random one.
+Otherwise, the process will create a random one.
 Finally, we'll set `jx-rocks` as the default environment prefix (`--default-environment-prefix`).
 A part of the process will create a few repositories (one for staging and the other for production), and that prefix will be used to form their names.
 We won't go into much detail about those environments and repositories just yet.
 That's reserved for one of the follow-up chapters.

 Feel free to change any of the values in the command that follows to suit your needs better.
 Or, keep them as they are.
 After all, this is only a practice, and you'll be able to destroy the cluster and recreate it later with different values.